weaver360/360-tutorial/ReadMe.md

 Then click on ‘Upload files’ button.
 ![Upload files](/readme_files/upload.jpg "Upload files")

-Upload all the images (i.e., 3.jpg, 4.jpg, 5.jpg and 6.jpg) that you just clicked or downloaded.
+**Upload all the images** (i.e., 3.jpg, 4.jpg, 5.jpg and 6.jpg) that you just clicked or downloaded.

 After you are done uploading the images to the ‘assets’ folder, go to the [gallery.html](https://github.com/Your_Username/360-tutorial/blob/master/gallery.html) in your repository.

 Click on the edit button.
 ![Cick at edit in gallery.html](/readme_files/galleryselectedit.jpg "Edit gallery.html")

-Add some code in here to be able to see the remaining images.
+In the next task, you will add some code in here to be able to see your images.

+#### Need help?
+Here’s a video of Task 1:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Sr0En2GScTg" frameborder="0" allowfullscreen></iframe>

-### Task 2: Add Assets for remaining images.
+### Task 2: Add lines of code to gallery.html file for your images.
 We place all our assets in one place for better performance.

+Click on the 360-tutorial link at the top left of the page to go back to the list of files.

+Click on gallery.html

 Look at lines 16 to 24 in the gallery.html file for reference
 ![Line 16 to 24](/readme_files/Line16-24.png "Line 16 to 24")